 These are signs that must be acknowledged and treated as an emergency.
 Severe complications are cardiac arrest, kidney failure, muscle and nerve damage and liver damage.
 When caught early, this is reversible

 Rhabdomyolosis is found in soldiers, firefighters, weekend warriors and has also cropped up in people doing high intensity exercise such as weight lifting, CrossFit, running and P90X.
-The most common high intensity exercise that caused rhabdomyolosis was spinning.
+Firstly, the most common high intensity exercise that caused rhabdomyolosis was spinning.
 I am a big proponent of high intensity exercise with intervals but when pushed too hard, complications arise.
 Awareness is key.

 The risk of getting rhabdomyolysis from high intensity exercise is greater if: